-Car repair insurance is worth it for many drivers, as this type of coverage can save you from paying thousands of dollars for major mechanical failures.
 Car repair insurance is a type of auto insurance coverage that pays to fix mechanical malfunctions after a car’s original warranty expires.
-This type of coverage is also referred to as mechanical breakdown insurance, and it is available from major insurance companies such as Geico and Allstate.
+This type of coverage is also referred to as mechanical breakdown insurance and can save you from paying thousands of dollars for major mechanical failures.
+Car repair insurance is available from major insurance companies such as Geico and Allstate.

 |Engine||Major repairs categorized as normal maintenance|